Exploring Detailed Electrical Plans for Guest Room Suites

 Learn More

-But it actually makes a lot of sense, because since the units are typical, you can give the electrician who's doing the wiring these smaller scope drawings, and they can go in and get everything ready in this one unit type, as opposed to carrying around a big detailed set of drawings.
-So let's go look at our next drawing.
+It actually makes sense, because since the units are typical, you can provide the electrician with these smaller scope drawings, which allow them to prepare everything in one unit type, rather than carrying around a large, detailed set of drawings.
+Let’s move on to our next drawing.

 photo of Al Whitley